hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2-inmem.md

 ### Prepare the Runtime Properties File

 The runtime properties are used when running the application.
-Create the file `./application.properties` as:
+Create the file `application.properties` as:

 ```properties
 mybatis.mapper-locations=mappers/**/*.xml